-- HIS 203 Interactions: The West in the World I Credits: 3 or - HIS 204 Interactions: The West in the World II Credits: 3
+HIS 204 - Interactions: The West in the World II Credits: 3

-Rivier University Bachelor of Arts in Liberal Studies (Day)
+Bachelor of Arts in Liberal Studies (Day)

 The Bachelor of Arts in Liberal Studies is designed to provide a broad educational background in the arts, sciences, and humanities.
 Such a program of study is widely recognized as valuable not only in producing a well-rounded, truly educated person, but also in providing a desirable foundation for any number of careers in a rapidly changing world.
 The Bachelor of Arts in Liberal Studies is also an excellent preparation for law school and for many programs of graduate study within the humanities, the sciences, and business administration or management.